hellgrenj/artlab/readme.md

 You also need to [Install Skaffold](https://skaffold.dev/docs/install/).

 ## demo application
-In this simple demo application you can create (POST) and fetch (GET) observations of IT consultants.
+In this simple demo application you can create and list observations of IT consultants.

 ```
                |--------------|